USS Enterprise (CVN-65): 1990s

-In April 1990, Enterprise completed her around-the-world deployment, arriving in Norfolk, Virginia, after having steamed more than 43000 mi (nautical).
+In April 1990, Enterprise completed her around-the-world deployment, arriving in Norfolk, Virginia.
 In October, the carrier moved to Newport News Shipbuilding for refueling and the Navy's largest complex overhaul refit ever attempted.
 On 27 September 1994, Enterprise returned to sea for sea trials, now with Captain Richard J. Naughton in command, during which she performed an extended full power run as fast as when she was new.

 On 28 June 1996, Enterprise began her 15th overseas deployment.
 The carrier enforced no-fly zones in Bosnia as part of Operation Joint Endeavor and over Iraq as part of Operation Southern Watch.
 The deployment ended in December 1996, which also marked the end of active service for the Grumman A-6 Intruder from the Navy.
 February 1997, Enterprise entered Newport News Shipbuilding for an extended selective restrictive availability lasting four-and-a-half months.

 Enterprise patrols the Persian Gulf in support of Operation Desert Fox.

 In November 1998, following workups, Enterprise departed on her 16th overseas deployment, with CVW-3 embarked.
 On the night of 8 November, shortly after the start of the deployment, a Northrop Grumman EA-6B Prowler crashed into a Lockheed S-3 Viking on the carrier's flight deck.
 The mishap occurred as the EA-6B was landing during night carrier qualifications, striking the folded wings of the S-3, which had not yet cleared the landing area of the flight deck.

 The four-man crew of the EA-6B perished when the aircraft hit the water, but the two crew members of the S-3 ejected.
 A fire broke out on the flight deck but was quickly extinguished by the flight deck crew.
 Three of the four members of the Prowler crew were lost at sea, and the remains of the fourth were recovered shortly after the crash.
 The crew of the Viking were rushed to the Naval Medical Center Portsmouth, Virginia.
 There were no other significant injuries.
 An exhaustive search for three missing EA-6B Prowler crew members was suspended after nearly 24 hours.

 On 23 November 1998, Enterprise relieved in the Persian Gulf.

 Former President Bush visits Enterprise on 5 December 1998.

 Hootie and the Blowfish play for Enterprise crew on 5 December 1998.

 During a port call in Jebel Ali, UAE, the carrier hosted former president George H. W. Bush and enjoyed a live concert by rock group Hootie & the Blowfish.